sahilrajput03/sahilrajput03/README.md

 **Competition leads to conflicts, conflicts leads to clashes, clashes leads to wars!**

+**Ethics: Continum approach vs. Dictonomy approach in perspective of goodness and being bad.."

 Find me on terminal via `npx sahilrajput03` command.

 **OTOH**: On the other hand.